LYNN HORAN

 Like many professional women, my path to a meaningful career initially took the form of chronic perfectionism, people-pleasing, and over-achievement, traits that continue to be an unspoken prerequisite for female success but are unsustainable and damaging to our sense of self and well-being.
 As I've unpacked these layers of identity, I have returned to my life's passion, which is advocating for women’s voices and agency in our personal and professional lives.

-My career in women’s leadership development began while working alongside indigenous women's health promotoras in Oaxaca, Mexico, where I witnessed how female empowerment can be literally life-saving amidst immense gender inequalities.
-Later, as a health policy analyst for the New York State Senate, I felt the pressure to over-perform, which female professionals often exhibit in order to build a reputation of competency and reliability within male-centered professional contexts.
+My career in women’s leadership development began while working alongside indigenous women's health promotoras in Oaxaca, Mexico, where I witnessed how women's empowerment can be literally life-saving amidst immense gender inequalities.
+Later, as a senior health policy analyst for the New York State Senate, I navigated high-stakes political environments in order to expand community health programs for at-risk women and children.

-After gaining significant leadership experience yet recognizing the ingrained gender expectations within legislative culture, I embarked on a life-changing year of volunteer work in central Peru, working as a creative arts therapist with survivors of sexual abuse and domestic violence.
-By taking a supportive role alongside local human rights activists, I was able to address my own perfectionist roots of burnout, and for the first time, participated in authentic community-building in ways that fostered intentional work-life balance, spiritual growth and self-awareness.
+After gaining significant leadership experience yet recognizing the ingrained gender expectations within legislative culture, I embarked on a life-changing year of volunteer work in central Peru, working as a dance and movement therapist with survivors of sexual abuse and domestic violence.
+By taking a supportive role alongside local human rights activists, I was able to address my own perfectionist roots of burnout and participate in authentic community-building in ways that fostered intentional work-life balance, spiritual growth, and self-awareness.

-My commitment to listening to women's voices continued as a cross-cultural family counselor and director of a women’s and children’s homeless shelter, where my own boundaries and relationship with burnout were once again tested.
+My commitment to elevating women's voices continued as a cross-cultural family counselor and director of a women and children’s homeless and recovery shelter, where my own boundaries and relationship with burnout were once again tested.
 Within the intense 24-hour emergency shelter, I provided strength-based life coaching to women ages 15-65, and eventually realized my own need to re-fuel emotionally and spiritually.

-After completing a master of divinity degree in embodied spirituality and community ethics, I embarked on a decade-long path as an ordained Presbyterian clergy.
-I enjoyed supporting others' spiritual curiosity and need for meaningful ritual, while at the same time identifying important boundaries around my personal and professional life.
+After completing a Master of Divinity degree in embodied spirituality and community ethics, I embarked on a decade-long path as an ordained Presbyterian clergy.
+I enjoyed supporting others' spiritual curiosity and need for meaningful ritual, while at the same time identifying important boundaries around my own personal and professional life.
 However, as the first female solo pastor of two congregations, I experienced systemic issues of gender bias among both parishioners and denominational leaders, revealing a pervasive narrative of female self-sacrifice.

 With the help of some excellent spiritual directors and knowledge of family systems theory, I was able to recognize the unsustainable social systems at play and developed strategies to protect my own sense of well-being.
-Now as a doctoral research fellow through Antioch University's PhD Program in Leadership and Change, I've returned to my roots in women’s leadership development, with my current research addressing female leadership boundaries and psychological safety.
+After leaving ordained ministry, I completed my PhD in gender and organizational psychology, returning to my roots in women’s leadership development.
+My doctoral research focuses on interpersonal boundaries and psychological safety of empathetic women leaders, particularly those in community-oriented professions.

-As a women's holistic leadership and life coach, I am extremely grateful for the countless female leaders, in both spiritual and secular contexts, who have trusted me with their personal and professional journeys, their hopes and disappointments and ultimately, their unfailing commitment to listen to their own embodied wisdom.
-I continue this work with each of you in mind, as we endeavor together to live out our deepest purpose and callings.
+As a women-centered leadership and life coach, I am extremely grateful for the countless women leaders, in both spiritual and secular contexts, who have trusted me with their personal and professional journeys, their hopes and disappointments and ultimately, their unfailing commitment to listen to their own embodied wisdom.
+I continue this work with each of you in mind, as we endeavor to live out our deepest purpose and callings.

 What people are saying...